Optimal Construction of N-bit-delay Almost Instantaneous Fixed-to-Variable-Length Codes: Code construction problem

 Based on the above problems, we define some classes of optimality. \mytheory{dfn}{Optimality classes of $N$-bit-delay AIFV code construction}{ Say the decoding delay $N$ and source distribution $p_{\rm src}$ are given. \begin{itemize} \item \emph{G-optimality}: $\{T_k\}$ is \emph{G-optimal} when it is the minimum of {\it Minimization problem \ref{mip:totalcode}}. \item \emph{F-optimality}: For given $K$ and $\{\tilde{\textsc{Mode}}_k\}$, $\{T_k\}$ is \emph{F-optimal} when it is the minimum of {\it Minimization problem \ref{mip:modefixed}}. \item \emph{E-optimality}: For given $K$ and $\{\tilde{\textsc{Mode}}_k\}$, $\{T_k\}$ is \emph{E-optimal} when some $A$ exist such that $\{T_k\}$ becomes the minimum of {\it Minimization problem \ref{mip:modefixedsub}}. \end{itemize} } \emph{G-optimality} refers to the global optimum of the main code-construction problem, while \emph{F-optimality} corresponds to the optimum of the partial one.
 Fixing the modes limits the freedom of code forests and makes it easier for us to guarantee the optimality.
 We show in Section \ref{sec:prop} that, with appropriate modes specified, \emph{F-optimality} becomes sufficient for stationary memoryless sources.

 \emph{E-optimality} is a relaxed form of \emph{F-optimality}.
-Allowing an arbitrary subset $A$ of the specified modes $\{\tilde{\textsc{Mode}}_k\}$, \emph{E-optimality} is easier to guarantee.
-We show that the code-forest construction problem can be decomposed into code-tree-wise independent ones when we focus on \emph{E-optimality}.
+Allowing an arbitrary subset $A$ of the specified modes $\{\tilde{\textsc{Mode}}_k\}$ makes it easier to guarantee.
+Of course, just finding any way to guarantee \emph{E-optimality} is trivial: Huffman codes are always \emph{E-optimal} because $\{\text{`$\lambda$'}\} \subseteq \{\tilde{\textsc{Mode}}_k\}$.
+However, if we have some code construction algorithms, such a class of optimality is worth discussing since we can be confident in the constructed codes for the mode set $A$.
+We show that we can guarantee \emph{E-optimality} for some non-trivial $A$ by decomposing the code-forest construction problem into code-tree-wise independent ones.